vktemel/behavioralCloning/writeup_template.md

 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
 * writeup_report.md or writeup_report.pdf summarizing the results
+* environment_behavior.yml for anaconda environment used for the project

 #### 2. Submission includes functional code
+The submission includes model.py and drive.py as code files.
+Model.py includes everything needed to train the model in my computer.
+I had to create an environment which uses tensorflow version 2.3.
+I had to update to the latest version to utilize the GPU available in my computer.

 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing
 ```sh
 python drive.py model.h5